creme332/mauritius-scholarship-alert/README.md

 - Communique PDF included as email attachment
 - Deadline reminders
 - Filtering options
-- Asynchronous programming for fast web scraping.
+- Asynchronous programming for fast web scraping
 - Tested with pytest

 ## How it works